Welcome to our home

 I’m so thankful you’re here.

-She studied Art at University of Virginia, and promptly moved to the East Village in New York City where she gained a real-life education in design, business and the highs and lows of living with six to eight people at a time.
-Four extremely formative years and one parter-for-life later, she moved in succession to the Jersey Shore, Edinburgh, Scotland, and then Washington DC.
+Much of my work is inspired by my childhood and the home where I grew up.
+After an angstier-than-normal young adulthood, I studied Art at the University of Virginia, and promptly moved to the East Village in New York City where I gained a real-life education in design, business and the highs and lows of living with six to eight people at a time.
+Four years and one parter-for-life later, I moved in succession to the Jersey Shore, Scotland, and then Washington DC.